ConveyorLabs/smart-contracts/QSP_Checklist.md

 the signed integers or with 128 bits.
 The overflow can lead to a miscalculation of the fees and rewards in the SwapRouter contract.

 ### Resolution
+All reccomendations have been implemented in their corresponding functions.

 # QSP-12 Updating Order Performs Wrong Total Order Quantity Accounting ✅
 ### Description